-Trulieve Cannabis Corp.'s ("Trulieve") Diversity Plan operates in tandem with its Plan to Positively Impact Areas of Disproportionate Impact.
-Trulieve is committed to developing and maintaining a robust policy of inclusivity and diversity at its Holyoke, MA cultivation and manufacturing facility and to hiring a workforce that is representative and as diverse as the surrounding community.
-Driving this institutional commitment is the recognition that diversity in the workforce is a critical aspect of Trulieve's contribution to the city of Holyoke.
+Trulieve Cannabis, Corp.'s ("Trulieve") Diversity Plan operates in tandem with its Plan to Positively Impact Areas of Disproportionate Impact.
+Trulieve is committed to developing and maintaining a robust policy of inclusivity and diversity at its Northampton, MA retail facility and to hiring a workforce that is representative and as diverse as the surrounding community.
+Driving this institutional commitment is the recognition that diversity in the workforce is a critical aspect of Trulieve's contribution to Northampton.
 Trulieve will foster a diverse culture and pledges to promote equity among minorities, women, veterans, people with disabilities, and LGBTQ+ individuals.
 In addition, it will make best efforts to employ and advance in employment qualified and diverse people at all levels within the company.
-Trulieve is especially aware of the strong and vibrant Latino community in Holyoke.
+Trulieve is especially aware of the strong and vibrant Latino community in nearby Holyoke, where, upon licensure from the Commission, Trulieve will operate its cultivation and manufacturing facility.
 As of the 2010 census, almost 50% of the city's residents identified as Hispanic/Latino.
-Trulieve's diversity policies will, of course, seek to empower and support this significant community in Holyoke.
+Trulieve's diversity policies will, of course, seek to empower and support this significant community in Holyoke, and also in other localities proximate to Northampton.